Teresa is from the Southern state of Alabama. Raising a large family on a small budget, she's learned to cook delicious food efficiently.

 The Highly Versatile Cattail

-Cattails are also known as punks in North America, bull rush, and reed mace in England.
+Cattails are also known as punks in North America, as well as bull rush and reedmace in England.

 The plants are very versatile.
 The rushes or leaves are used to weave and make roofing and furniture.
 The down can be used to line diapers, pillows, and vests.
 In fact, the down was used in WWII to fill the pilots' vests and kept their buoyant properties, even when immersed 100 times or more.